-- The two-day intensive component that will examine competing perspectives on value and value creation, the impact of the transition to a virtual service environment for value creation, value destruction and recovery, and the challenges of evaluating a service.
+The two-day intensive component that will examine competing perspectives on value and value creation, the impact of the transition to a virtual service environment for value creation, value destruction and recovery, and the challenges of evaluating a service.
 The two-day component will include seminars, group work and practitioner presentations/interactions.
-Alternative learning experiences will be provided for the asynchronous students unable to access the on-campus elements.

 The student experience will integrate personal learning objectives within a group environment.
 It will combine individual study together with tutor and practice inputs, group seminars and tutorials, and real-time investigation of value creation.
 It will link the experiences both of the student and of practitioners together with a theoretical framework to appreciate the central role of value creation to effective and sustainable services.